antleaf/rioxx/webroot/content/implementation/_index.md

 ## Software components

 #### EPrints repository plugin
 This plugin is [funded and supported by Jisc](https://www.jisc.ac.uk/repository-technical-support).
-It adds the following functionality to an EPrints respository:
+It adds the following functionality to an EPrints repository:

 * capture of additional metadata required by the RIOXX application profile
 * measurement of RIOXX compliance across the repository